Home Court Series Part I – First Time Home-Buying Mistakes and How to Avoid Them

 The better prepared you are when you apply for a loan, the easier the process will run.
 Don’t be surprised if the process is taking some time and that you may need to supply updated information along the way.

-For more information on the Home Court Series, please check back for the rest of the posts here:
+For more information on the Home Court Series, please check out the rest of the posts here:

 BALANCE is an amazing resource for all our members to utilize when taking on life's milestones.
 With trusted guidance available for free, they are ready to help everyone on the path to financial wellness.
 This article and many more can be found on their website: balancepro.org.